google/grain/grain/oss/README.md

 # Steps to build a new grain pip package

-1. Update the version number in setup.py
+1. Update the version number in project.toml

 2. In workspace, run